-PROJ201 Project Management This course will explore the elements and dimensions of project management; concepts, methodologies, tools, and techniques.
+This course will explore the elements and dimensions of project management; concepts, methodologies, tools, and techniques.
 The main tasks involved in, and the outputs of the project management process groups 'initiating, planning, executing, monitoring and controlling, and closing' will be explained.
-Learners will be provided with realistic project scenarios from general business and/or information technology project management to apply the concepts, tools and techniques learnt on this course.
-Learners will also be introduced to the use of project management software to help in developing and tracking project plans (e.g. Microsoft Office Project), and for selecting between projects based on financial and other criteria (e.g. Microsoft Excel for analysing project financials and weighted scoring models).
-QLTY201 TQM Fundamentals This course presents TQM as a business philosophy that companies should adopt to achieve organizational excellence.
-It is concerned with the improvement of all aspects of operations performance and how improvement should be managed.
+Learners will be asked to provide project scenarios from general business and/or PROJ201 Project Management information technology project management to assess applying the concepts, tools and techniques learnt on this course.
+Learners will also be introduced to the role of project management software in developing and tracking project plans (e.g. Microsoft Office Project), and for selecting between projects based on financial and other criteria like weighted scoring models and balanced score card.
+This course presents TQM as a business philosophy that companies should adopt to achieve organizational excellence.
+It is concerned with the improvement TQM Fundamentals of all aspects of operations performance and how improvement should be QLTY201 managed.
 It deals with the management of continuous improvement, including the differences between traditional quality management and TQM, the analysis of TQM in daily operations, continuous improvement, and tools and techniques used to achieve TQM.
-QLTY302 Quality Gurus and their Philosophies This course presents learners with the fundamental theory behind the quality concepts and discusses the evolution of total quality management.
-To fully understand the total quality management movement, the course exposes the philosophies of notable individuals who have shaped the evolution of total quality management.
+This course presents learners with the fundamental theory behind the quality concepts and discusses the evolution of total quality management.
+To fully understand the total quality management movement, the course exposes the OLTV303 Quality Gurus and philosophies of notable individuals who have shaped the evolution of total QLTY302 their Philosophies quality management.
 Their philosophies and teaching have contributed to our knowledge and understanding of quality today.
 Finally, the course emphasizes an integrative view of total quality management based on the philosophies of the quality gurus.
-QLTY310 Quality Culture This course is designed to provide students with the essentials of Total Quality Management, including an introduction to the use of various methods and recent developments of quality control (such as QA/QC, STQM, Six Sigma and DFSS) are covered.
+QLTY310 This course is designed to provide students with the essentials of Total Quality Quality Culture Management, including an introduction to the use of various methods and recent developments of quality control (such as QA/QC, STQM, Six Sigma and DFSS) are covered.
 Quality in design and planning is stressed as equally important to managing quality in in production of goods and services.
 This course familiarizes learner with quality control techniques, quality assurance issues and quality management methods.